School of Government (GRAD)

 Diane M. Juffras, Albert and Gladys Hall Coates Distinguished Term Professor of Public Law and Government

-Christopher B. McLaughlin, Public Law and Government
+Christopher B. McLaughlin, Albert and Gladys Hall Coates Distinguished Term for Teaching Excellence, Professor of Public Law and Government

 Kara Millonzi, Robert W. Bradshaw Jr. Distinguished Professor of Public Law and Government

-Jonathan Q. Morgan, Albert and Gladys Coates Distinguished Term Professor of Public Administration and Government
+Jonathan Q. Morgan, Public Administration and Government

 Ricardo S. Morse, Public Administration and Government; Director, LGFCU Fellows Program

-Kim L. Nelson, Public Administration and Government
+Kimberly L. Nelson, Albert and Gladys Coates Distinguished Professorships Public Administration and Government

-William C. Rivenbark, Public Administration and Government
+William C. Rivenbark, James E. Holshouser Distinguished Professor of Public Administration and Government

 Michael R. Smith, Dean Emeritus